ajaysinhaorigin/ajaysinhaorigin/README.md

 # Hi👋, I'm Ajay Sinha

 <h4 style="font-family: Calibri">
 I’m a Front-end developer with 1.5 years of experience.
 I enjoy building robust and scalable web-applications using the latest technologies and best practices.
-Currently focusing on Node.js to build complete applications.
+Currently focusing on Node.js to build complete applications
 </h4>

 # 🛠 Tech Stack